Fire and rescue services

 Get advice from locals before swimming.
 Don't swim alone.

-Benin experiences natural disasters and severe weather, including flooding and seasonal winds.
+Benin experiences natural disasters and severe weather, including flooding, seasonal winds and wildfires.

 If a natural disaster occurs: